GSA/piv-guides/pages/piv_app_int_models.md

 - Metadata needs to be loaded on both sides
 - There is moderate coordination effort (i.e., developers on both sides must exchange data and debug at the same time)

-Mediated Integration - Listening process (Agent) +++++ Link to more technical info
+### Mediated Integration - Listening process (Agent) +++++ Link to more technical info

-    Application must install a proprietary or in-house-developed agent to either web or application tier High development effort on application, low effort for ICAM Application must install agent, which can be complex Certificates must be correct
+The application must install a proprietary or in-house-developed agent to either the web or application tier.
+Other things to note:

+- There is high development effort on the application, and low develoment effort for ICAM
+- The application needs to install an agent, which can be complex
+- Certificates must be correct
-        Metadata must be synced
+- Metadata must be synced
-    Moderate coordination effort (Devs on both sides exchanging data and debugging at the same time), once application development of agent installation is complete
+- There is moderate coordination effort (development on both sides exchanging data and debugging at the same time), once application development of agent installation is complete

-Kerberos SSO to AD +++++ Link to more technical info
+### Kerberos SSO to AD +++++ Link to more technical info

-    If your application is Kerberos-able, this may be the path of least resistance to be PIV-enabled Application must support native Kerberos (sometimes called Windows Integrated Authentication) Provides Authentication (AuthN) and Authorization (AuthZ)
+If your application can be converted to use Kerberos (Kerberos-able), this may be the path of least resistance to be PIV-enabled.
+Things to note in this case:

+- The application must support native Kerberos (sometimes called Windows Integrated Authentication)
+- Kerberos provides Authentication (AuthN) and Authorization (AuthZ)
-    Moderate LOE on application, zero ICAM LOE Requires coordination with developers and Active directory Role Assignment within Application
+- There is moderate development LOE on application, zero ICAM development LOE
+- This approch requires coordination with developers and Active directory
+- Role Assignment is done within the application
     The userIDs in the application can be mapped directly to an attribute already in ICAM LoginID
         email
-    No ICAM work required to support AUTHZ
+- No ICAM work required to support AUTHZ

-Identity Proxy
+### Identity Proxy

 FIXME - need high-level info on how to implement this X509 (Direct PIV) Login +++++ Link to more technical info